KRR-Oxford/DeepOnto/docs/data_structures.md

 ```

-`AnchoredOntoMappings` is the data structure for the collection of entity mappings w.r.t. each anchor mapping.
-For example, to generate negative candidates for each reference mapping for *local ranking evaluation* (see link-to-be-updated), we need to use the reference class pair as a double-key and add candidate mapping correspondingly.
+`AnchoredOntoMappings` is the data structure for the collection of candidate mappings w.r.t. each anchor mapping.
+For example, to generate negative candidates for each reference mapping (as an anchor) for *local ranking evaluation* (see link-to-be-updated), we need to use the reference class pair as a double-key and add candidate mapping correspondingly.

 ```python
 from deeponto.onto.mapping import AnchoredOntoMappings